stelmacm/WNS/WhatAmIDoing.md

 - MUCH bigger learning curve to TMB than I orginally thought.
 - I don't use make rules so this might be iffy
 - "It is better to minimize the negative log-likelihood than maximize the log likelihood
+- Working with chapter 6 from Ben's book